Imported RV electrics issues

 Local requirements are in AS/NZS 3000: 2018 and AS/NZS 3001:2008 (as Amended in 2012).
 The latter is the main one concerning RVs.

 Electrically isolated transformers are legal in some circumstances, e.g. 110-volt scientific equipment.
 Generally, anything electrically connected to such a transformer must be approved and certified.
-Contrary to vendor claims – no 110 volts 60 Hz ‘Declared Article’ has such approval.
+Moreover, contrary to some vendor claims – no 110 volts 60 Hz ‘Declared Article’ has such approval.

 That many so-equipped RVs may have several such Class A appliances may be overlooked by regulators.
 Insurers, however, are aware of it.
 They may thus reject claims resulting from a related incident.
-Licensed electricians and a Senior Electrical Inspector confirm this.
+A Senior Electrical Inspector confirmed this.

 Amendments may be made to the Electricity (Consumer Safety) Act 2004, or the Electricity (Consumer Safety) Regulation 2006 at any time.
 The information contained in these notes may thus become out-dated.
 For more detail see Section 3 of the Electricity (Consumer Safety) Act 2004.